 Winning tip: Cola de Caballo, Pyrenees, Spain

 The aptly named Cola de Caballo (horsetail) cascade is the most remarkable variation along the Brazos River in the Spanish Pyrenean Ordesa countrywide park.
 Taking the GR11 upstream from the park’s front, a three-hour hike takes you beyond an increasing number of dramatic falls.
-Another kilometer past the Cola is the superbly remoted Góriz mountain shelter hut, wherein you could enjoy some of Europe’s most unpolluted night time skies.
-The backdrop is the brooding grandeur of Monte Perdido (Lost Mountain) searching down from its 3,300-metre peak, and frequently you can see massive lammergeiers (additionally known as bearded vultures) circling.
-To the north, across the French border, is Gavarnie, any other incredible waterfall.
+Another kilometer past the Cola is the superbly remoted Góriz mountain shelter hut, wherein you could enjoy some of Europe’s most unpolluted nighttime skies.

 Alan, Aquafraggia Falls, Lombardy, Italy

 A couple of weeks ago, we went to the Notte Delle Cascate festival, which sprawls across the foot of the Acquafraggia Falls in the Val Bregaglia close to Chiavenna.
-We sampled nearby food and wine as we wandered ever toward the bottom of the dramatic falls – levels and twin streams dropping 130 meters off the valley wall – and located a magnificent view to spread our blanket on the grass and wait.
-There had been river swimming pools for youngsters to play in and plenty of dad-up bars for refreshments.
+We sampled nearby food and wine as we wandered toward the bottom of the dramatic falls – levels and twin streams dropping 130 meters off the valley wall – and located a magnificent view to spread our blanket on the grass and wait.
+There were river swimming pools for youngsters and plenty of dad-up bars for refreshments.
 All this is the building up to the thrilling climax: at 10 pm, a squad of abseilers, their bodies outlined with lights, slowly descend the falls within the darkish.
 Magical.

 Martha, Grawe, Austria